+- (13) NATIONAL ORGANIC PROGRAM IMPORT CERTIFICATE.- The term "national organic program import certificate" means a form developed for purposes of the program under this title- - (A) to provide documentation sufficient to verify that an agricultural product imported for sale in the United States satisfies the requirement under section 2115(c); - (B) which shall include, at a minimum, information sufficient to indicate, with respect to the agricultural product- - (i) the origin; - (ii) the destination;

+(iii) the certifying agent issuing the national organic program import certificate;

+(iv) the harmonized tariff code, if a harmonized tariff code exists for the agricultural product;

+(v) the total weight; and

+(vi) the organic standard to which the agricultural

+product is certified; and

+(C) that is not more than otherwise required under an equivalency agreement negotiated between the United States and the foreign government.

+- States and the foreign government.
-(13) ORGANIC PLAN.-The term "organic plan" means a plan of management of an organic farming or handling operation that has been agreed to by the producer or handler and the certifying agent and that includes written plans concerning all aspects of agricultural production or handling described in this title including crop rotation and other practices as required under this title.

-(14) ORGANICALLY PRODUCED.-The term "organically produced" means an agricultural product that is produced and handled in accordance with this title.

-(15) PERSON.-The term "person" means an individual, group of individuals, corporation, association, organization, cooperative, or other entity.

-(16) PESTICIDE.-The term "pesticide" means any substance which alone, in chemical combination, or in any formulation with one or more substances, is defined as a pesticide in the Federal Insecticide, Fungicide, and Rodenticide Act (7 U.S.C.
-136 et seq.).

-(17) PROCESSING.-The term "processing" means cooking, baking, heating, drying, mixing, grinding, churning, separating, extracting, cutting, fermenting, eviscerating, preserving, dehydrating, freezing, or otherwise manufacturing, and includes the packaging, canning, jarring, or otherwise enclosing food in a container.
+(14) Organic Plan.-The term "organic plan" means a plan of management of an organic farming or handling operation that has been agreed to by the producer or handler and the certifying agent and that includes written plans concerning all aspects of agricultural production or handling described in this title including crop rotation and other practices as required under this title. - (15) ORGANICALLY PRODUCED.-The term "organically produced" means an agricultural product that is produced and handled in accordance with this title. - (16) Person.-The term "person" means an individual, group of individuals, corporation, association, organization, cooperative, or other entity. - (17) Pesticide.-The term "pesticide" means any substance which alone, in chemical combination, or in any formulation with one or more substances, is defined as a pesticide in the Federal Insecticide, Fungicide, and Rodenticide Act (7 U.S.C.
+136 et seq.). - (18) PROCESSING.-The term "processing" means cooking, baking, heating, drying, mixing, grinding, churning, separating, extracting, cutting, fermenting, eviscerating, preserving, dehydrating, freezing, or otherwise manufacturing, and includes the packaging, canning, jarring, or otherwise enclosing food in a container.

-(18) PRODUCER.-The term "producer" means a person who engages in the business of growing or producing food or feed.
+(19) PRODUCER.-The term "producer" means a person who engages in the business of growing or producing food or feed.

-(19) Secretary.-The term "Secretary" means the Secretary of Agriculture.
+(20) SECRETARY.-The term "Secretary" means the Secretary of Agriculture.

-(20) STATE ORGANIC CERTIFICATION PROGRAM.-The term "State organic certification program" means a program that meets the requirements of section 2107, is approved by the Secretary, and that is designed to ensure that a product that is sold or labeled as "organically produced" under this title is produced and handled using organic methods.
+(21) STATE ORGANIC CERTIFICATION PROGRAM.-The term "State organic certification program" means a program that meets the requirements of section 2107, is approved by the Secretary, and that is designed to ensure that a product that is sold or labeled as "organically produced" under this title is produced and handled using organic methods.

-(21) SYNTHETIC.-The term "synthetic" means a substance that is formulated or manufactured by a chemical process or by a process that chemically changes a substance extracted from naturally occurring plant, animal, or mineral sources, except that such term shall not apply to substances created by naturally occurring biological processes.
+(22) Synthetic.-The term "synthetic" means a substance that is formulated or manufactured by a chemical process or by a process that chemically changes a substance extracted from naturally occurring plant, animal, or mineral sources, except that such term shall not apply to substances created by naturally occurring biological processes.